BushsHaxs/FNF-BedrockEngine/example_settings/readme.txt

 you can also add your own noteskins just place them on "mods/images/noteskins" or "assets/images/noteskins"

+if a skin doesn't have a pixel variant, pixel stages will crash so make sure to create or copy any existing skin to mods/pixelUI/noteskins or assets/pixelUI/noteskins so your noteskin won't crash

 -------JUDGEMENT SKINS-------
 Available judgement skins are: